Site in French

 4th Sqn.

-On May 31, 1940, his aircraft, the Glenn Martin 167F No112, was badly damaged by the Flak.
-Staff Sergeant Martin is injured.
+On 31 May 1940, his aircraft, Glenn Martin 167F No 112, was seriously damaged by flak.
+Staff Sergeant MARTIN was wounded.
+He later joined GB I/63.

 PHILIPPOT Robert